Bryan Reynolds Player Props: Pirates vs. Rangers

-The Pittsburgh Pirates and Bryan Reynolds (.385 slugging percentage over his past 10 games, including one homer), take on starter Nathan Eovaldi and the Texas Rangers at PNC Park, Tuesday at 6:35 PM ET.
+The Pittsburgh Pirates and Bryan Reynolds (.375 slugging percentage over his past 10 games, including one homer), battle starter Martin Perez and the Texas Rangers at PNC Park, Wednesday at 12:35 PM ET.

-He strung together two hits (going 2-for-4) in his last game against the Rangers.
+He had a one-hit performance in his last game (1-for-4) against the Rangers.

 Bryan Reynolds Game Info & Props vs. the Rangers